finwistic

 The Trading Setups of the Record-Breaking Champion — Goverdhan Gajjala

-Host asks Gon to share his numbers.
-Via TraderSync: 31% win rate, 68% loss rate for the full year across 745 trades.
-But his average winner is +8.55% vs. his average loser of -4.06% — over a 2:1 R-multiple.
+Host asks Gon to share his numbers via TraderSync: 31% win rate, 68% loss rate across 745 trades for the full year.
+But his average winner is +8.55% versus his average loser of -4.06% — over a 2:1 reward-to-risk ratio.
 The math works despite losing more than twice as often as he wins.
 The stat that concerns him most: 17 consecutive losses within the year.
-His one saving grace is cutting losses fast — that discipline, more than anything else, has kept him in the game long enough for the winners to compound.
+His one saving grace is cutting losses fast — that discipline, more than anything else, kept him in the game long enough for the winners to compound.

 The Trading Setups of the Record-Breaking Champion — Goverdhan Gajjala